Sustainable Fish City

 Your shop or market can also use this commitment to tell customers about the important issue of sustainable fish and encourage them to make more sustainable choices and to support you in what you have chosen to do.
 Get in touch to find out more.

 Get in touch, and we’ll help you through the process.
 If you’ve already taken action on sustainable fish, let us know and we’ll feature your story on the website to inspire others to join in.
-Telephone 020 7837 1228 or email: fish@sustainweb.org
+Telephone 020 3559 6777 or email: fish@sustainweb.org

-Fish and Chip shops
+Fish and chip shops

 What action has been taken by the big supermarkets?

 Conservation and consumer organisations regularly survey the leading supermarkets on how well they source, label and promote sustainable fish.
 The surveys show that the Co-op, M&S, Sainsbury's and Waitrose score consistently highly in surveys by the Marine Conservation Society, Greenpeace and the National Consumer Council (name changed to Consumer Focus, but now disbanded) over several years.
 Asda, Iceland, Morrisons and Tesco got disappointingly low scores and still have a lot of work to do to help secure a future for sustainable fish.
-Unfortunately, Aldi, Booths, Budgens, Farmfoods, Lidl, Netto, and Spar all failed to respond to the MCS survey in 2009.
+Unfortunately, Aldi, Booths, Budgens, Farmfoods, Lidl, Netto, and Spar all failed to respond to the MCS survey.

 Chris Leftwich, Fishmongers' Hall“If you want to keep selling or serving seafood in the future it is imperative that you look after the present.
 To blindly take everything that is available without question is a recipe for disaster.
 We also have a duty to ensure that our children and grandchildren can enjoy the same products as we have enjoyed ourselves.”